yuhan/ReacTogon/README.md

 If the classpath contains other types of files or folders, these files (folders) are not copied.
-* If a library on the projects classpath also has a Class-Path element specified in the manifest,the content of the Class-Path element has to be on the projects runtime path.
+* If a library on the projects classpath also has a Class-Path element specified in the manifest, the content of the Class-Path element has to be on the projects runtime path.
 * To set a main class in a standard Java project, right-click the project node in the Projects window and choose Properties.
 Then click Run and enter the